-Post-trip reflection is an integral part of the immersion program experience.
+Post-immersion reflection is an integral part of the immersion program experience.
 It allows students to consider how their own worldviews have been challenged, and take what they have learned and the way their hearts have been changed and translate these experiences into meaningful action.
-Below, explore written reflections from students and other post-trip actions taken by immersion participants.
+Below, is a sampling of post-immersion written reflections from immersion participants – both staff and students!

 - “As a staff member, I am repeatedly impressed with the students who truly embrace the JCU mission, and I wanted to do something beyond my daily routine that engrossed me in the JCU mission as well.
 I now have images and memories that have left indelible imprints on my soul.
 My faith–both in God and the work I do at JCU–grew immensely because of the immersion experience I was able to join.
 My proverbial JCU “family” greatly expanded after chaperoning the Immokalee trip.
 Upon returning to Cleveland, the impact of the immersion was apparent in our group.
 Within days, we’d made plans to sustain some of the efforts we’d implemented while on the immersion.
 Immersions allow us the opportunity to take a step outside of our comfort zones in our work and personal lives, and feel the love, pain, and social justice issues that others endure.
 Immersion trips are not lengthy investments as far as time, but the depth of impact of the immersion experience is one I will forever cherish.
 I was given a chance to truly “live the mission” during my immersion trip, and successfully, the trip has become a keystone on my list of major life milestones.”
 Megan Dzurec, Coordinator of Health Education and Promotion

 - “The simple truth of JCU Immersions: they are eye-opening, life-changing weeks that indulge you in communal, service-based living, while breathing in God’s spirit in all that you do!”
 Courtney Farver, Director Recreation and Intramurals